Kid-Friendly Charcuterie Board

 There you have it!

-A mom’s take on how to make a Kid-Friendly Charcuterie Board.
+A mom’s take on how to organize your favorite snacks to make a Kid-Friendly Charcuterie Board.

-Now, did I have to make it kid-friendly?
-No, but I wanted the children to feel included in the New Year’s festivities.
+Did I have to make it kid-friendly?
+No, but I wanted the children to feel included in the New Year’s festivities with a variety of snacks.

 Have you ever made a Kid-Friendly Charcuterie Board or other Appetizer?